coredns/coredns.io/content/manual/what.md

 [Knot](https://www.knot-dns.cz/),
 [PowerDNS](https://www.powerdns.com/) and
-[Unbound](https://www.unbound.net/) (technically a resolver, but still worth a mention), because it is very flexible, and because it chains plugins.
+[Unbound](https://www.unbound.net/) (technically a resolver, but still worth a mention), because it is very flexible, and almost all functionality is outsourced into plugins.

 Plugins can be stand-alone or work together to perform a "DNS function".